 Food just seems to taste better in the summer, doesn’t it?
 Whether its crisp, farm-fresh fruits and veggies or a meal hot off the grill, we wait all year for these three months of eating al fresco.
-Take advantage of the richly abundant fruits and vegetables, especially locally grown, by visiting your farmer’s market weekly and seek out variety (find your local Farmer’s market ).
-The brighter the colors, the better.
+Take advantage of the richly abundant fruits and vegetables, especially locally grown, by visiting farmers markets weekly – check out the 2018 farmers markets guide.
+Seek out variety and the brighter the colors, the better.
 Try adding a little spicy, pungent or even fiery flavors, but go easy on the salt.

 A diet abundant in fresh, local, organic vegetables and fruits encourages good health any time of year.